avojak/homelab/README.md

-# vojak.cloud
+# homelab

-This repository contains the configuration-as-code for my home cloud setup.
+This repository contains the configuration-as-code for my homelab.

 ## Prerequisites